Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 2. Latency is zero
 3. Bandwidth is infinite
 4. The network is secure
-5. Topology does not Change
+5. Topology does not change
 6. There is one administrator
 7. Transport cost is zero
 8. The network is homogeneous (same devices; all managed in the same way; only one configuration is needed)